 • Check eligibility first.
 Review the wartime service and net worth requirements above to see if the veteran in your family may qualify.

 • Get your medical documentation ready.
-Ask the veteran's doctor to complete VA Form 21-2680 with detailed descriptions of daily limitations.
+Have a medical examiner complete the examination information section of VA Form 21-2680 with detailed descriptions of daily limitations.

 • Get free help filing.
-Contact your county's Veterans Service Officer (walk in, no appointment needed) or the Texas Veterans Commission.
+Contact your county's Veterans Service Officer or the Texas Veterans Commission.

 • Don't pay for help.
 Free, accredited claim assistance is available throughout Texas.